kelayamatoz/ee109-arria10-labs/lab2.md

 and get better performance.

 ## Your Turn:
-With the information from instrumentation results, can you set the parallelization differently until you get the fewest clock cyle for your GEMM without running out of resources?
+With the information from instrumentation results, can you set the parallelization differently to  get the fewest clock cyle for your GEMM?
+What's the best number you can get?

-In the next lab, we will cover how to use RegFile, LUTs, ShiftRegister to perform convolution.
+In the next lab, we will cover how to use RegFile, LUTs, ShiftRegisters, and Streaming interfaces.